TaishiUeda/Turtlebot3Sim/goal_manager/README.md

 ## Parameters
  - "map_frame": frame_id for initial pose and goal pose.
  - "timeout_s": timeout to give up to reach published goal.
-New goal will published after timeout elasped.
+New goal will published after timeout elapsed.
- - "interval_s": intercal time to check the goal status.
+ - "interval_s": interval time to check the goal status.
  - "initial_pose_x_m": x of initial position for localization by amcl.
 This should be same as the position in Gazebo.
  - "initial_pose_y_m": y of initial position for localization by amcl.
 This should be same as the position in Gazebo.
  - "initial_pose_w_deg": direction of initial pose for localization by amcl.
 This should be same as the pose in Gazebo.